JhottMaster/PixyUSBdotNET/README.md

 More on pixy cam: http://charmedlabs.com/default/pixy-cmucam5/

 I included a sample application to show usage.
 I don't have much experience in C/C++, so I've hacked my way through it.
 Please excuse poor C/C++ code/style.
-This library is also still in progress.
-I'm currently working on additional commands as well as writing code to retrieve images from the camera.
+I was hoping to add additional commands as well as write code to retrieve images from the camera... don't think that's gonna happen.

-I'll take any help I can get!
+Feel free to fork and submit PRs for it.
 I'd love to hear what others can do with this.
 Enjoy

 Pablo D. Aizpiri
 Reference blog post: http://pabloaizpiri.com/2015/10/25/net-pixycam-library/